Julia Wernicke: Exhibitions

 Beginning in the 1880s there was "an unparalleled influx of paintings and sculptures" into Buenos Aires.
 Although European art tended to be preferred over local artworks, artists and intellectuals organized four collective exhibitions focusing on local artists at the Buenos Aires Salón del Ateneo, or Atheneum, during the 1880s-90s.

 Women were well-represented in the exhibitions of the Ateneo: in 1894, 27 of 67 exhibitors were female, while in 1896 women artists were in the majority.

-On October 20 in 1895, at 35 years of age, Julia Wernicke participated in the third exhibition of the Ateneo, which included 180 works from 71 artists (18 of whom were women).
+On October 20, 1895, at 35 years of age, Julia Wernicke participated in the third exhibition of the Ateneo, which included 180 works from 71 artists (18 of whom were women).

 On May 21, 1897 La Nación reported that Wernicke planned to hold workshops to give young ladies lessons in painting, drawing and portraiture.
 She also published her name and address in the 1988 exhibition catalogue, indicating a workshop or professional studio presence.

 In 1897, Wernicke held a solo exhibition at a space owned by photographer Samuel Boote.
 It was exceptional for any artist in Buenos Aires to hold a solo exhibition during the first decade of the twentieth century.
 Wernicke's 1897 exhibition may be the first individual exhibition of works by a woman artist in Buenos Aires.